-Issuing Agency Build America Bureau, Office of the Secretary of KEY DATES Transportation, U.S. Department of Transportation Funding Opportunity Title Rural and Tribal Assistance (RTA) Pilot Program Announcement Type Funding Opportunity DOT-OST-2024-103 Revised Notice of Funding Number 30.
-30. 202 .
-203 Opportunity Issue Assistance Listing Number 20.943 Date: Objective The RTA Program aims to help applicants develop December 16. transportation infrastructure projects in rural and tribal 2024 March 13, communities that will qualify be reasonably expected to be 2025 eligible for federal funding and financing programs for additional development phase activities or construction.
-DOT seeks to support projects that are consistent with its strategic goals: safety, equity, climate and sustainability, and Application Portal workforce development, job quality, and wealth creation.
-Opens: 2:00 p.m.
-ET on March 418, 2025 Program Overview The RTA Program provides funding for planning and design phase activities for rural and tribal infrastructure projects.
+Issuing Agency Build America Bureau, Office of the Secretary of KEY DATES 3 3 3, Transportation, U.S. Department of Transportation Funding Opportunity Title Rural and Tribal Assistance (RTA) Pilot Program Announcement Type Amendment #1 Revised Funding Opportunity DOT-OST-2024-103 Notice of Funding Number Opportunity Issue Assistance Listing Number 20.943 Date: Objective The RTA Program aims to help applicants develop March 13, 2025 transportation infrastructure projects in rural and tribal communities that will be reasonably expected to be eligible for federal funding and financing programs for additional development phase activities or construction.
+Application Portal Opens: 2:00 p.m.
+ET on March 18, 2025 Program Overview The RTA Program provides funding for planning and design phase activities for rural and tribal infrastructure projects.
 This program will award grants for either the hiring of staff or the procurement of expert firms to provide financial, Letters of Support technical, and legal assistance with project-related planning from Multi- and design phase activities.
 The program is administered by Community the Build America Bureau (the Bureau).
-Grants are awarded Applicants Due: on a first-come, first-served basis to eligible applicants with 14 Days After an eligible project who meet the merit criteria described in Submitting Section VI.
+Grants are awarded Applicants Due: on a first-come, first-served basis to eligible applicants with 14 Days After an eligible project who meet the merit criteria described in Submitting Flight Augliants Section VI.
 B. Application Eligible Applicants Eligible applicants include rural local governments or political subdivisions, states, Federally recognized tribes, and the Department of Hawaiian Home Lands.
 For additional information, see Section II.
-A .
-Application Portal Eligible Project Types Transportation projects that are in early project Closes: development.
+A. Application Portal Eligible Project Types Transportation projects that are in early project Closes: Lingible Project Types development.
 See Section II.
 C for more details.
 4:59 p.m.
-ET on April 317 , 2025 Eligible Activities Financial services, technical services, and legal services.
+ET on development.
+See section n. c for more details.
+April 17, 2025 Eligible Activities Financial services, technical services, and legal services.
 See table in Section II.
 D for example activities.
-Funding \$27 million is available for FY24 awards.
+Funding \$27 million is available for awards.
 See Section I. B directly below this table for additional information.
 Anticipated Cost share There is no required cost share or match for this program.
-Selection How to apply Applications must be submitted via the online application Notification Date: form that will be accessible on the RTA Program's webpage: May 22 June 5, www.transportation.gov/buildamerica/RuralandTribalGrants.
-2025 See Section IV for information on the application process.
-Application Portal Open 2:00 pm ET on March 4 18 , 2025
+Selection How to apply Applications must be submitted via the online application Notification Date: form that will be accessible on the RTA Program's webpage: June 5, 2025 $\underline{www.transportation.gov/buildamerica/RuralandTribalGrants}.$ See Section IV for information on the application process.
+Application Portal Open 2:00 pm ET on March 18, 2025